-Serving at the club for over nine years, Sharon has previously been both Head of Marketing and Head of Customer Service but followed a different path last season and became Palace’s driven Director of Operations.
+Serving at the club for over nine years, Sharon has previously been both Head of Marketing and Head of Customer Service but followed a different path in 2018/19 and became Palace’s driven Director of Operations.
 Her new, broad remit is truly unrelenting and covers everything from overseeing hundreds of matchday staff to managing structural issues in a 95-year-old warren of corrugated iron.

 Sharon is fully aware that her job isn't complete, and will be working every month throughout the season to update the concourse, stadium and general facilities.
-However, returning to the Eagles’ home ground for the Hertha Berlin friendly this Saturday, fans will certainly notice a host of improvements across the stadium - some of which can be found here.
+However, returning to the Eagles’ home ground for the Hertha Berlin friendly at the start of 19/20, fans certainly noticed a host of improvements across the stadium - some of which can be found here.

 But it’s not just the eye-catching new designs on concourses and beyond that Sharon and the team have arranged over summer.

 Instead, the break has allowed a serious shortening of London’s lengthiest to-do list.
 For the hardened Selhurst faithful who camp at the base of the Holmesdale Road, battling not only the south London elements but the downpour from the leaking roof above them, the biggest job of all will come as a huge relief.

 “It’s the biggest challenge we’ve faced because you just can’t get up there.
 You can get onto the floodlights, you can get onto the roof of the Main Stand, but in the Holmesdale, you just can’t do it.
 We can’t get a cherry picker up there because it’s 25 metres high!
 We’ve been hanging out of windows and all sorts.

 “We had to get a drone up there just to see what the problem was and I even had conversations with the fire brigade to see if we could pay to get someone up there!
 That’s the kind of level we’re looking at.”